 The shorn sheep and their Goose companion.
 I feel much more confident of their safety now they're shorn.
 Fly strike is such a horrible affliction and sometimes it's very hard to see that it is present when the wool is long.

-We had a lovely visit from Raewyn (whom we've not seen for about five years since they moved to the West Coast of the South Island) and Matthew and Sean.
-Sean told us we're the only people other than his grandparents (Elizabeth and William) who he can remember, since he was only six when he was here last with Matthew.
+We had a lovely visit from Raewyn (whom we've not seen for about five years since they moved to the West Coast of the South Island) and Mathew and Sean.
+Sean told us we're the only people other than his grandparents (Elizabeth and William) who he can remember, since he was only six when he was here last with Mathew.
 (I'm not sure he's entirely correct, since that was only last January.)

 Sean wasn't entirely sure he wanted to jump, so Uncle Stephan went to help him make up his mind ...